zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/introduction/introduction.md

 * Subscribe to PeopleSoft Channels (Lab 4)
 * Review and Update a Topology (Lab 5)
 * Create a New Environment Template (Lab 6)
-* Create Environment in PeopleSoft (Lab 7)
+* Deploy a PeopleSoft Environment (Lab 7)

 ### Prerequisites
-* User already has a tenancy with Administrator user access.
-If not, please reach out to us during the session so that we can help you to create windows instance.
+* An OCI tenancy with administrator user access.
 * My Oracle Support (MOS) credentials.
 Please make sure that you can successfully login to [Oracle Support](https://support.oracle.com).
 Note down this login credential in a notepad.
 You will use it later to configure Cloud Manager.
 * User should have their own workstation/laptop to access the OCI console, PSFT Cloud Manager, and provisioned instances.
 * User has access to a workstation/laptop with the following installed: